-A very warm welcome to Cullompton Rugby Football Club for the season of 2014/2015.
+A very warm welcome to Cullompton Rugby Football Fan Club for the season of 2014/2015.

-What if we lose on Saturday night i hear you ask?
-Where do we go then?
-Who do we blame?
-What about the players and staff? what about the powers that be in charge at Redhall?
+What if they lose on Saturday night i hear you ask?
+Where do they go then?
+Who do they blame?
+What about the players and staff?
+What about the powers that be in charge at Redhall?
 What about the fans?
 The title of this blog has taken me a while to think of and i dont want to be all negative, but someone has to be dont they?
 I have watched for the last few weeks how England have performed both on and off the pitch, from player performance on the pitch to the mundane interviews players and management give out in the lead up to the weekend games through the week.
 All the signs have been fairly positive and players say the right things.
 Read more….

 Congratulations must be in order for to everyone who contributed in any way to the 1st XV finishing 3rd in the Cornwall and Devon League.
 Coaches, Players, Ground and Administration staff all did the Club proud – well done indeed.

-I am confident that we have the players and the attitude to have another good season.
+I am confident that they have the players and the attitude to have another good season.

 The Junior Section had a very enjoyable season, some players gaining county recognition and one player national honours – well done! those players were given addition bonuses from our oldest casino partner.